7ombie/7ombie/README.md

 My name's Carl Smith, but I started using `7ombie` when I stopped programming professionally.
-I used to do Web stuff, but switched to Swift, Metal and Apple Silicon, though it's really just a hobby these days.
+I used to do Web stuff, but switched to Swift, Metal and Apple Silicon (learning to write a game engine), though it's really just a hobby these days.